GitauHarrison/notes/recaptcha.md

         return '<Post {}>'.format(self.body)
 ```

-Because a comment belongs to a user, we need to show the relationship between the Comment table and User table.
-Relational databases execel at creating relationships hence this makes it easier for us to implement relationships between tables:
+Because a comment belongs to a user, we need to show the relationship between the `Comment` table and `User` table.
+Relational databases excel at creating relationships hence this makes it easier for us to implement relationships between tables:

 app/models.py